 We now discuss running times and performance for both algorithms.
-For the bounding volumes approach, checking whether a local condition has been violated at a certain node requires determining whether the sphere subtended by the local data vector and the reference point is contained in the set $G \triangleq \{x | f(x) \leq T\}$ , for the monitored function f and threshold T (in case ellipsoidal bounding volumes are used, G is transformed by the same transformation that renders the ellipsoidal bounding regions spherical).
+For the bounding volumes approach, checking whether a local condition has been violated at a certain node requires determining whether the sphere subtended by the local data vector and the reference point is contained in the set $G \stackrel{\triangle}{=} \{x | f(x) \leq T\}$ , for the monitored function f and threshold T (in case ellipsoidal bounding volumes are used, G is transformed by the same transformation that renders the ellipsoidal bounding regions spherical).
 Therefore, the question is how distant a point (the sphere's center) is from G's boundary.
-The running time for solving this problem was addressed in previous work (see Section 7 in [33]).
-Here we ran tests on additional data and compared them to the approach applying an optimal convex subset.
-The data used was air pollution measurements [1].
+The running time for solving this problem was addressed in previous work (see [33, Section 7]).
+Here, we ran tests on additional data and compared them to the approach applying an optimal convex subset.
+The data used were air pollution measurements [1].
 We used data of up to four dimensions, consisting of measurements of SO2, PM10, O3, and NO, all in micrograms per cubic meter.
-Typical data for two of the components is depicted in Fig. 14.
+Typical data for two of the components are depicted in Fig. 14.
 The global function monitored was a weighted sum of the pollutant concentration, which is used in estimating the AQI (air quality index).
 The average running time for testing the local conditions was 0.032 seconds for four-dimensional data, 0.021 seconds for three-dimensional data, and 0.0013 seconds for two-dimensional data.
 These averages were computed for 1,000 runs.

-9.1 Comparison Between the Two Algorithms
+9.1 Comparison between the Two Algorithms

-In terms of running time, there is a difference between the two approaches presented here: the bounding volumes approach requires no pre-processing, as its safe zone is guaranteed to be correct, while the optimal convex subset approach requires to first determine the safe zone.
+In terms of running time, there is a difference between the two approaches presented here: the bounding volumes approach requires no preprocessing, as its safe zone is guaranteed to be correct, while the optimal convex subset approach requires to first determine the safe zone.
 However, typically the running time for checking the local conditions in the optimal convex subset approach is shorter, as the definition of the subset is relatively simple (there is no need to compute the distance of a point from G's boundary, as for the bounding volume method).
 A typical result is now presented, for two-dimensional data consisting of the SO2 and NO pollutants from the database introduced in the beginning of this section.
 G is an ellipse with a horizontal axis of length 30 and a vertical axis of length 120, centered at the data's center of gravity.
 There were a total of 1,500 observations across the 235 nodes used, 178 of which yielded a global violation.
 The bounding volume approach yielded a total of 223 alerts (meaning that 45 of them were false alarms).
-The optimal convex subset method was applied to this data, with the safe zones respectively defined as convex polygons with number of vertices ranging from four to ten.
-Results are presented in the following table:
+The optimal convex subset method was applied to this data, with the safe zones, respectively, defined as convex polygons with number of vertices ranging from 4 to 10.
+Results are presented in Table 1.
+While the preprocessing time increases with the safe zone's complexity, the richer safe zones yield lower communication overhead.
+The time for checking the local conditions in this case is negligible (consisting of the time to test whether a point is inside a convex polygon, which is logarithmic in the number of vertices).
+Note that the preprocessing stage (whose running time is provided in the table above) has to be performed only once.